dbos-inc/durable-swarm/examples/reliable_refund/README.md

 ```

 You can press `Ctrl+C` at any point while the agent is processing your refund.
-If you restart the program again, you'll see DBOS automatically recovers the incomplete workflow and resumes from the last step.
+If you restart the program again, you'll see DBOS automatically recovers the incomplete workflow and resumes it from its last completed step.

 For example: